Buy or rent? Hardware vs. cloud

 ![[Translate to English:] Hardware vs. Cloud [Translate to English:] Hardware vs. Cloud](/fileadmin/_processed_/a/b/csm_hardware_cloud_magazin_8ec15af9b5.webp)

 The classic in the ERP environment.
-SAP licenses are purchased and belong to you for life.
+SAP licences are purchased and belong to you for life.
 In this variant, the SAP solution is usually installed on your own hardware at your premises.
 When preparing for an SAP project, it is therefore important to consider whether the existing IT infrastructure is sufficient or whether additional investment is required.
 Smaller companies in particular often underestimate the requirements of today's ERP systems.
-This is especially true when additional solutions such as mobile warehouse management, production data acquisition, or an online shop, for example, need to be connected.
+This is especially true when additional solutions such as mobile warehouse management, production data acquisition or, for example, an online shop are to be connected.
 This can quickly become complex.
 It is important to consider: Is a server cabinet available/sufficient?
 Are the network components adequate?
 Is a UPS (uninterruptible power supply) available?
 How do employees access the systems externally? etc. Fortunately, at SIGMA we see ourselves as a full-service provider and can also assist you with advice and support in this case.

-Many entrepreneurs still consider the in-house option to be secure and appropriate because it allows them to retain control over their data.
-From a physical standpoint, this is indeed the case.
-Fortunately, many companies never have to put the security of their in-house data to the test.
+Many entrepreneurs still consider the in-house option to be secure and appropriate, as it allows them to retain control over their data.
+From a physical perspective, this is indeed the case.
+Fortunately, many companies never have to test how secure their data actually is when stored in-house.
 However, we all know how dependent we are on good antivirus and spam solutions these days in order to be able to read our emails or surf the Internet without hesitation.

 At the beginning of the “cloud movement,” it was primarily project and service providers for SAP Business One who were interested in the cloud.
 In this industry in particular, there are often many field staff who want quick and easy access to the system.
 SAP Business One in the cloud is also interesting for large companies with multiple locations.
 The cloud version now appeals to companies from all industries and is particularly popular with start-ups.
 The use of cloud solutions is usually linked to a rental model.
 This is also the case with SAP Business One.
 You pay a monthly rental fee per user.
 This rental fee includes the SAP license, the database license (HANA or MS SQL), the software maintenance fee for the manufacturer's 3rd level support, and the provision of the software in the cloud.
 Depending on the SAP partner's offer, the contract can then be extended to include additional support packages (Enterprise and Premium Support).
 The cloud provider ensures that your SAP system runs smoothly.
 Except for a small, fixed time window for maintenance work, the system is available around the clock.
 To ensure that the cloud provider adheres to specifications and guidelines, there are quality standards (Tier 1 to Tier 4) and ISO27001 certification.

 One important issue regarding the SAP Business One Cloud version should be mentioned.
-You need a working Internet connection – it doesn't have to be lightning fast, but it does need to be stable.
+You need a working internet connection – it doesn't have to be lightning fast, but it does need to be stable.
 For a five-user system, for example, 1.5 Mbit/s is sufficient.
 However, you need this connection to be permanent (when you are working).
-Unfortunately, I still often see companies (especially in industrial areas of smaller towns or in rural areas) being slowed down by poor Internet connections, which limits their strategy.
+Unfortunately, I still often see companies (especially in industrial areas of smaller towns or in rural areas) being held back by poor internet connections, which limits their strategy.
 This point must therefore still be taken into account when making your decision.

 You purchased your SAP licenses years ago.
 Now it's time to renew your hardware, and you'd rather not have to deal with this issue.
 In this case, you also have the option of “moving” your current SAP Business One system to the cloud.
 Your existing software maintenance contract will remain in place.
 An additional rental agreement for the cloud environment (at SIGMA, for example, this is the Cloudiax Cloud) will be concluded.
 Due to the existing purchase licenses, the monthly rental fee for the cloud is, of course, significantly lower.
 You can see how to log in to your SAP system in the cloud in this short YouTube video.

-With all these advantages and disadvantages, there is one thing that should not be forgotten.
+With all these advantages and disadvantages, one thing must not be forgotten in the end.
 The world is becoming increasingly digital.
-Take retail, for example.
-Today, you have to be able to use a wide variety of channels to sell your goods to consumers.
-Whether it's Amazon, eBay, your own online store, or even the shipping companies you use to send your goods.
+Take trade, for example.
+Today, you have to be able to use a wide variety of channels to get your goods to the man or woman on the street.
+Whether it's Amazon, eBay, your own online shop or even the shipping companies you use to send your goods.
 Cloud solutions are everywhere!
-You will certainly be able to continue operating your systems in-house with your own hardware for many years to come.
+It will certainly be possible to continue operating systems in-house with your own hardware for many years to come.
 However, the requirements and challenges you have to overcome are becoming increasingly complex and are changing much faster than was previously the case.

 We therefore stand by our recommendation: take your time when developing your strategy.
 How can you differentiate yourself from your competition and drive your own business forward?
 This usually results in the requirements that we can use together as the basis for your “hardware vs. cloud” decision.